TonyBogdanov/magic-services-bundle/README.md

 *Aware* interfaces / traits will use this name as both a folder and a class name, adding an additional `AwareInterface` and `AwareTrait` suffix respectively.

+## Pseudo-Console

+Sometimes you might need to use the magic services generation capabilities outside of a Symfony application.
+An example of this would be during the development of a bundle, if you don't have a corresponding bootstrapped Symfony app.

+To ease the use of this tool, it comes with a built-in bootstrapped micro installation of Symfony, exposing only the magic services commands.

+To use it simply locate the `./bin/console` executable within this package and use it as you would use Symfony's console.